Ashish77776666/InternWebScrapFile/README.md

 # Web Scraper Dashboard

-A React-based dashboard that lets authenticated users enter a URL, trigger a Puppeteer‐based scraping job on a remote backend (hosted on Render), and view the scraped data in a table.
-Firebase is used for user authentication, hosting, and storing user‐specific scrap history.
+A React‐based dashboard that lets authenticated users enter a URL, trigger a Puppeteer-based scraping job on a remote backend (hosted on Render), and view the scraped data in a table.
+Firebase handles user authentication, hosting, and storing user‐specific scrape history.

 ---